StencilFrame/autopilot/README.md

 ### Define a Runbook

-Create a runbook file in Markdown YAML or format.
+A runbook is a series of steps that can be executed manually or automatically.
+This tool supports defining runbooks in both simple Markdown and extensible YAML formats.

 #### Markdown Runbooks